lucaprinsss/Participium/docs/retrospectives/Retrospective3.md

 - What caused your errors in estimation (if any)?
   - We did a bit of overestimation on time for the code review.
-  - we had an extra task that was not needed.
+  - We had an extra task that was not needed.

 - What lessons did you learn (both positive and negative) in this sprint?
-  - we learned we are able to keep the pace in a balanced way as we had same story points done as previous.
+  - We learned we are able to keep the pace in a balanced way as we had same story points done as previous.
-  - it's not necessary to rush the last day of the Sprint if we plan and respect internal deadlines
+  - It's not necessary to rush the last day of the Sprint if we plan and respect internal deadlines

 - Which improvement goals set in the previous retrospective were you able to achieve?
-  - we have set internal deadlines and we were on time
+  - We have set internal deadlines and we were on time
-  - we improve our Sprint Planning skills
+  - We improve our Sprint Planning skills

 - Which ones you were not able to achieve?
 Why?
-  - we had a little bit of overestimation in some tasks
+  - We had a little bit of overestimation in some tasks

 - Improvement goals for the next sprint and how to achieve them (technical tasks, team coordination, etc.)
-  - we still need to be more percise with the estimation of tasks so we would be able not to overestimate or underestimate it.
+  - We still need to be more precise with the estimation of tasks so we would be able to not overestimate or underestimate them.
-  - even though we have managed to meet our planned technical debt thresholds, we can still improve our rates.
+  - Even though we have managed to meet our planned technical debt thresholds, we can still improve our rates.

 - One thing you are proud of as a Team!!
-  - we believe in each other's work!
+  - We believe in each other's work!